VCCRI/jointsv/test-data/simple/test-data-explained.md

 Based on this, the sample output should have:
 * One called DEL SV, which matches samples 1, 2, 3 and 4.
 It does not match sample 5.
+* One called INS, INDEL, DUP:INS, and DUP:TANDEM which matches sample 1, but no others
 * Two remaining BND records from sample 5

 ### Simplification of data